vetscience/Assemblosis/README.md

 > cd
 > git clone -b 'v0.0.6-beta' --single-branch --depth 1 https://github.com/vetscience/Assemblosis
 > cd Assemblosis/Run
-> cp ../Examples/assemblyCele.yml
+> cp ../Examples/assemblyCele.yml .

 "Edit assemblyCele.yml to fit your computing environment and to define the location for the read files, databases and Illumina adapters"

 > mkdir RepeatSimple; mkdir RepeatTransp; mkdir RepeatCustom
-> cwltool --tmpdir-prefix /home/<username>/Tmp --beta-conda-dependencies --cachedir /home/<username>/Cache --user-space-docker-cmd udocker --leave-tmpdir assembly.cwl assemblyCele.yml
+> cwltool --tmpdir-prefix /home/<username>/Tmp --cachedir /home/<username>/Cache --user-space-docker-cmd udocker --leave-tmpdir assembly.cwl assemblyCele.yml
 ```

 An annotated example of the YAML file for Caenorhabditis elegans assembly.
 ```
-# Top level directory, which contains the PacBio raw data
+## Top level directory, which contains the PacBio raw data
 # NOTE!
-The script looks for all .h5 files recursively in given directory
+The software looks for all .h5 files recursively in given directory
 pacBioDataDir:
   class: Directory
   location: /home/<username>/Dna

-currentDir: /home/<username>/Assemblosis/Run # The directory where the assembly is run from
-prefix: cele # Prefix for the resultant assembly files
+## Prefix for the resultant assembly files
+prefix: cele

+## Maximum number of threads used in the pipeline
+threads: 24

+## Expected genome size.
+This parameter is forwarded to Canu assembler.
-genomeSize: 100m # Expected genome size
+genomeSize: 100m

-[minReadLen: 6000 # Minimum length for the PacBio reads used for the assembly
+## Minimum length for the PacBio reads used for the assembly.
+This parameter is forwarded to Canu assembler.
+# The maximum resolvable repeat regions becomes 2 x minReadLength
+minReadLen: 6000

-corMaxEvidenceErate: 0.20  # Parameter for Canu assembler to adjust to GC-content.
+## Parameter for Canu assembler to adjust to GC-content.
 Should be 0.15 for high or low GC content.
+corMaxEvidenceErate: 0.20

-# Paired-end (PE) reads of Illumina raw data.
-NOTE!
+## Paired-end (PE) reads of Illumina raw data.
+These files are given to the program Trimmomatic.
+# NOTE!
 Two pairs given below.
 readsPe1:
   - class: File
     format: edam:format_1930  # fastq